tareoflight/NiceGraphForGlucose/README.md

 ### 2. Make Charts:
 - Navigate to [This repos github page](https://tareoflight.github.io/NiceGraphForGlucose/)
-- Click the select file buttion
+- Click the "Choose CSV File To Make Graphs" button
+- and pick the csv you saved in Step 1

 ### 3. Save your Charts:
-- Click the print button
+- Click the Print button
 <hr>

-### Other Usefull Things:
+### Other Useful Things:
+- There is a Minimalist Template that can be used for manual data entry